Social grooming

 An adult olive baboon grooms a juvenile.

 Two adult red wolves groom a juvenile.

 A male cat grooms a female kitten.

 Social grooming is a behavior in which social animals, including humans, clean or maintain one another's bodies or appearances.
 A related term, allogrooming, indicates social grooming between members of the same species.
-Grooming is a major social activity and a means by which animals who live in close proximity may bond, reinforce social structures and family links, and build companionship.
+Grooming is a major social activity and a means by which animals that live in close proximity may bond, reinforce social structures and family links, and build companionship.
 Social grooming is also used as a means of conflict resolution, maternal behavior, and reconciliation in some species.
 Mutual grooming typically describes the act of grooming between two individuals, often as a part of social grooming, pair bonding, or a precoital activity.

 Evolutionary advantages

 There are a variety of proposed mechanisms by which social grooming behavior has been hypothesized to increase fitness.
 These evolutionary advantages may come in the form of health benefits including reduction in disease transmission and stress levels, maintenance of social structures, and direct improvement of fitness as a measure of survival.